Questions & Answers

 What are the advantages of a permanent donation or sustaining membership?

 With a regular donation you secure the sea rescue in the long term and help us a lot to plan future projects.
 You make it possible for United4Rescue to help quickly and flexibly.
 At the same time, the administrative effort is less.
-As a supporting member you will receive additional information and invitations from us, for example to the general meeting.
+As a supporting member you will receive additional information and invitations from us, for example to the special meeting for supporters with sustaining membership.

 When & how do I receive a donation receipt?